Lenakeiz/GenerativeLinearAngularModelPathIntegration/README.md

 ## Use
 Scripts to reproduce the plots and analysis in the paper can be found into the **Main** folder.
-Each of the scripts is standalone, meaning it will produce one or more plots from any given figure of the main text/supplementary.
+Each of the scripts is standalone, meaning that will perform the entire stages of the analysis (i.e. data loading, pre-processing, behavioural analyisis, model fitting, plotting) and it will produce one or more plots from any given figure of the main text/supplementary as specified in the script name.
 Plots will not be displayed within Matlab but output will be saved inside **Output** folder.
-Some scripts will take longer than others to run (like the one that runs all different types of model).
+Please be aware that some scripts will take longer times than others to complete.
 If you want to run the entire analysis, you can do it with `RunAllAnalysis`.

 Below you can find some more information about the analysis process with some references to relevant scripts/functions.